 Designing Efficient Individual Performance Management Systems

-Employee performance evaluations are not a new concept and according to a Ms. Jozwiak quoting a U.S. poll from Achievers (consulting firm), 98% of staff considers annual reviews unnecessary.
+Employee performance evaluations are not a new concept and according to Ms. Jozwiak quoting a U.S. poll from Achievers (consulting firm), 98% of staff consider annual reviews unnecessary.

 So how can both managers and employees get the most out of individual performance management?

 In order to ensure a successful implementation of a performance management system, The KPI Institute recommends a rigorous step-by-step process, as outlined below: